As you get ready to file your 2021 taxes, make note that the deadline this year is May 2, 2022.

-Once again we present BCRTA members a guide to help you make the most of your annual tax return.
-Of course BCRTA does not offer income tax advice, but here are some common issues and deductions to keep in mind.
+Each year we present BCRTA members a guide to help you make the most of your annual tax return.
+BCRTA does not offer income tax advice, but here are some common issues and deductions to keep in mind.
 Working through this list will help you complete your return to your maximum advantage.
 Our annual check list is put together by our Pensions and Benefits Committee.
 We start with the factors that apply to most retirees, then offer a few new items that may apply to you for the 2021 tax year.

 Eligible Medical Deductions